Grand Valley State Softball Camps

 From 2008 to 2014, Rivera pulled double duty, both as an assistant coach and as a teacher in Grand Rapids.
 She spent five years at William C. Abney Academy and most recently worked at Vista Charter Academy, teaching science at both institutions.

 Originally from Pinconning, Rivera is a 2005 graduate of Grand Valley State.
 She holds a bachelor of science degree in group science, with a minor in elementary education, and is nearing completion of a masters of education degree from GVSU.

 Rivera and her husband, Rick, were married in September 2015.
-The couple has a son, Mack (5), and she inherited two stepchildren, Jaden and Elliana.
+The couple has two sons, Mack (6) and Miles (1), and she inherited two stepchildren, Jaden and Elliana.

 Camp staff also includes current and former GVSU players.